 Continuing down the coast, you’ll see the awesome power of the Atlantic Ocean as it pummels the black sands at Reynisfjara Beach.
-Black basalt carves strange column shapes in the cliffs and forms columns out in the sea.
+Black basalt carves strange column shapes in the cliffs and forms sea stacks not far from the shore.

-For your evening accommodation, you will stay at Hotel Höfn, arriving around dinner time - just in time to try the lobster in a town that is famous for langoustine!
-You’ll spend the evening looking for the Northern Lights if the Aurora forecast and cloud cover is right.
+For your evening accommodation, you will stay at a cosy hotel in the South or SouthEast of Iceland, arriving around dinner time.
+During the night, you can have a look around for the Northern Lights if the Aurora forecast and cloud cover is right.

 Today's journey will be dominated by the excitement of ice cave exploration.
-Good hiking shoes are essential, as it will take a few minutes' hike to reach the cave.
-You'll need to wear waterproof hiking shoes that cover your ankles to prevent your feet getting wet if there is a little meltwater.
+Good hiking shoes are essential, as it will take a few minutes' to hike to the cave; they should cover your ankles to prevent your feet from getting wet if there is a little meltwater.

 It is important when spending time in an ice cave to proceed with caution and heed the advice of your guide.
 Glaciers are truly spectacular, but it is not possible to visit without a specialized guide and the necessary equipment.